 The Role of Corporate Social Responsibility (CSR) Information in Supply-Chain Contracting: Evidence from the Expansion of CSR Rating Coverage

-We examine the effects of CSR information on stakeholder decision-making, specifically on supply-chain contracting decisions.
-To obtain plausibly exogenous variation in CSR information, we exploit the 2017 CSR rating coverage expansion from Russell 1000 to Russell 2000 firms (hereafter, “treated firms”) by Thomson Reuters Asset4.
-Using a difference-in-differences design with the previously covered Russell 1000 supplier firms as control group, we find a negative effect of the CSR information shock for treated suppliers with low CSR ratings, which on average experience reductions in the number of contracts and the number of corporate customers.
-In cross-sectional analyses, we document variation in our treatment effect consistent with two underlying mechanisms: (i) benchmarking of suppliers’ CSR by corporate customers, and (ii) CSR-related public pressure on customer-supplier contracting.
+We examine the effect of CSR information on stakeholder decision-making, specifically on supply-chain contracting.
+To obtain plausibly exogenous variation in CSR information, we exploit the 2017 expansion of CSR rating coverage from Russell 1000 to Russell 2000 firms (hereafter, “treated firms”) by Thomson Reuters Asset4.
+Using a difference-in-differences design with the previously covered Russell 1000 supplier firms as the control group, we find a negative effect of the CSR information shock for treated suppliers with comparatively low CSR ratings.
+On average, these suppliers experience reductions in their number of contracts and corporate customers.
+In cross-sectional analyses, we document variation in our treatment effects consistent with two underlying mechanisms: (i) benchmarking of suppliers’ CSR by corporate customers and (ii) CSR-related public pressure on customer-supplier contracting.
 Collectively, our findings provide novel evidence on the causal effect of CSR information on stakeholders’ decision-making.

 Keywords: Corporate social responsibility (CSR), information comparability, supply chain contracting, third-party data vendors